 PV integration: solar panel with inverter

 A big factor in the world of PV is the concept of solar efficiency, which refers to the rate at which silicon cells can convert rays of sunlight into electricity.
-And while panel efficiency gradually increases every year and will further increase in 2017, the efficiency of solar panel manufacturing and installation is also improving.
+And while panel efficiency gradually increases every year, the efficiency of solar panel manufacturing and installation is also improving.
+Curious how solar panel efficiency and cost has changed over time?
+Read our article

 Three Tips for Solar Shoppers